safwanhairom/githubProfile/README.md

 -->

-- ⚡ Fun fact: Im new in developer field
+- ⚡ Influencer: First and foremost, I love technology.
+Ever since I was a little kid I always ponder how to create something that can help people with anything they need.
+It continues until I found a bachelor program that related to what I always ponder since a little kid.

+Alhamdulilah, now I am a degree holder In Bachelor of Software Engineering from University Kuala Lumpur, Malaysian Institute of Information Technology.
+It is time for me to pursue my dreams to help people based on my skillset and what had learned during my bachelor program
-- 🌱 I’m currently learning on Js
+- 🌱 I’m currently will be automation tester
-- 👯 I’m looking for a mentorship
+- 👯 I’m looking for a team to build up strong team togather
-- 📫 How to reach me: ig: _wandc
+- 📫 How to reach me: linkedIn: www.linkedin.com/in/safwanhairom